Villavu/Simba/Doc/sphinx/scriptref/ocr.rst

     procedure rs_SetUpTextFilter(filter: TOCRFilterDataArray);

-Defines the colours that the colour-filter will look for.
+Defines the colors that the color-filter will look for.

 Example: